dongshasha/learngit/readme.txt

-this iS this my first programe,my name is dongshasha! git is free software GPL
+this iS this my first programe git is free software GPL